Attention-Deficit/Hyperactivity Disorder (ADHD)

 Does your child fail to sustain attention, behave within appropriate limits at home and in public, or sit quietly when they’re expected to do so?
 Not being able to stay within limits or sit quietly is normal childhood behavior if it happens at different ages and from time to time, but if this behavior occurs frequently and interferes with your child’s daily life, they may have ADHD.

 ADHD is a neurodevelopmental condition that can affect family life.
 The word “neurodevelopmental” refers to the nervous system, which includes the brain as it develops across the lifespan.
-ADHD behavior usually appears by age 7, though difficult behavior may show up before this.
+ADHD behavior usually appears by age 7, though symptoms behavior may appear before this.
 With ADHD, children can have trouble with impulsivity, hyperactivity, distractedness, following instructions and completing tasks.
 But ADHD is treatable.

-When symptoms of Attention-Deficit Hyperactivity Disorder occur in childhood, they tend to persist into adulthood in about half of all cases.
+When symptoms of attention-deficit/hyperactivity disorder occur in childhood, they tend to persist into adulthood in about half of all cases.
 Adults with ADHD often find it difficult to follow directions, remember information, and concentrate on or organize tasks.
-Without proper acknowledgement and management of these behaviors, ADHD can result in behavioral, emotional, academic, vocational and social problems that decrease the quality of life.
+Without proper acknowledgment and management of these behaviors, ADHD can result in behavioral, emotional, academic, vocational and social problems that decrease the quality of life.

 What is the difference between ADHD and ADD (Attention-Deficit Disorder)?